DittmannAxel/ADT3Dimension/files/README.md

 - Nacelle
 - Rotor

 Of course there are only some randome values defined as properties, just to provide an overview how to fill in some values.
-Also this does not reflect a "real" windturbine", it should only demonstrate the structural approach for training.
+Also this does not reflect a "real" windturbine", it should only demonstrate the structural approach for this little exercise.

 [-back-](https://github.com/DittmannAxel/ADT3Dimension)